patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/puyehue-10.jpg)

 Note:
-the ashes bring destruction.
-- all flights cancel across the southern half of the continent
 - Nilahue River went up to 113° and killed around 4.5 million fishes
 - heart attacks and got throat cancer on the livestock
 - fluoride intoxication in sheep, cattle and horses